-- 1. All riders will wear the number assigned by ISOC Headquarters.
+1. All riders will wear the number assigned by ISOC Headquarters.
 It is the rider's responsibility to provide themselves with a bib or other form of their assigned number on their back and be of contrasting colors of the uniform.
 The numbers on the riders back will be a minimum of 8 inches high and a minimum of 1-inch wide.
 Uniform numbers must match the number on the machine.
 It is also recommended, the rider have their race number and first name placed on the front upper left or right-hand side of the uniform, minimum 1" in height.
 Riders will be required to keep the machine numbers and bib numbers in legible condition.
-Riders without legible numbers or numbers assigned to them may not be scored.
-The Race Director has the final call on what is deemed legible. - 2.
-If a rider's numbers are not legible, they may not be scored.
-If a rider has been notified either at the race site or by letter or email after an event and the problem is not fixed, they will not be scored. - 3.
-All racers are required to display three (3) ASC decals on their machine(s); one on each upper side of the hood and one on the windshield. - 4.
-There will be no unauthorized logos allowed.
+Riders without legible numbers or numbers deemed legible.

+2. If a rider's numbers are not legible, they may not be scored.
+If a rider has been notified either at the race site or by letter or email after an event and the problem is not fixed, they will not be scored.

+3. All racers are required to display three (3) ASC decals on their machine(s); one on each upper side of the hood and one on the windshield.

+4. There will be no unauthorized logos allowed.
 Only the assigned number will be allowed displayed on the snowmobile.

 All the riders taking part in AMSOIL Championship Snocross, will be required to display a number on each side of the rear portion of the snowmobile along with a number on the front of the sled.
-The background color of the number must correspond to the class you race, and the background must be large enough to display a full 5 3⁄4 inch number 6600 Jansen Ave., PO Box 167 - Albertville, MN 55301 with a minimum of a one-inch stroke, (line thickness.)
+The background color of the number must correspond to the class you race, and the background must be large enough to display a full 5 /4 inch number 6600 Jansen Ave., PO Box 167 - Albertville, MN 55301 with a minimum of a one-inch stroke, (line thickness.)
 Number musts be somewhat horizontal and not vertical.
-If unsure, a rider must approve number through the ISOC Tech Director
+If unsure, a rider must approve number through the ISOC Tech Director.